Investment Calculator Canada

 Number of years to invest

-Our investment calculator uses compound interest, the eighth wonder of the world according to Einstein.
-This mathematical concept allows your money to grow exponentially over time, as you earn interest on both your initial amount and accumulated interest.
+Our investment calculator uses compound interest to show how your money can grow over time as you earn returns on both contributions and accumulated gains.

 What is compound interest?